 In an office environment, longer meetings make sense.
 It takes time for people to gather, so there’s validity to the argument that says “let’s talk about this while we’re all here in the same room”.
 Though this doesn’t apply to remote meetings, old habits are hard to break, and it’s all too easy to bring up “one more thing” while everyone is present.
 Meetings that are long and meandering are inefficient, and with average adult attention spans estimated at 10 to 20 minutes, employees tend to be distracted, pay less attention, and even multi-task, resulting in even less efficiency.
 Many remote workplaces find themselves in this vicious cycle.

 Though remote meetings are easier to record than in-person meetings, it doesn’t help much.
-In many cases, there’s no record of the meeting at all, and workers are left to try to remember what was discussed and what they committed to in the 12th of the 17 meetings that took place this week (partially because they were checking email during the meeting).
+In many cases, there’s no record of the meeting at all, and people are left to try to remember what was discussed and what they committed to in the 12th of the 17 meetings that took place this week (partially because they were checking email during the meeting).
 Even when meetings are recorded, nobody watches them — they’re just too long.
 To solve these problems and propagate the knowledge, more meetings are scheduled to get everyone on the same page, or a lot more people get invited just in case (or both).
 People are drowning in meetings!